Assessing the Australian Dollar Amid Global Economic Dynamics

 In terms of numbers, iron ore exports accounted for approximately $118 billion in 2021, with China being the predominant buyer.
 Thus, fluctuations in the price of iron ore have substantial repercussions for the AUD.
 Rising prices generally correlate with an increased AUD value, driven by heightened demand from overseas buyers seeking Australian commodities.
 Conversely, a downturn in iron ore prices tends to soften the AUD as demand wanes.

-See also The Potential Impact of the US PCE Report on Gold Prices
+See also The Impact of Central Banks on Gold Prices

 The inflationary environment in the United States has also played a critical role in shaping investor sentiment around the AUD/USD pair.
 The Personal Consumption Expenditures (PCE) index, a key inflation measure, revealed that inflation rose by only 2.2% year-on-year in August, slightly below expectations.
 This relatively subdued inflation rate suggests that the US economy may not be under as much inflationary pressure, which could provide grounds for the Fed to implement further rate cuts.